You are here

 Carol Howells

 Senior Lecturer in Law.
 Carol’s work explores how law is used to shape and create identity and belonging and how it is used to marginalise.
-Her most recent work covers constitutional histories and legal traditions, histories of legal education, and the histories of the legal professions in the United Kingdom.
+Her most recent work covers constitutional histories and legal traditions, histories of legal education, and the histories of the legal professions, communities and places in the United Kingdom.
 She has a particular interest in the comparative legal history of the UK’s four nations, the role of women both in developing and within constitutions and has undertaken work on legal firsts including first women judges within each nation of the UK.

 Title one